cloudmesh-community/fa19-516-174/project/report.md

 ## Abstract

 This project aims to provide an AI-service for the logistic regression functionality via two methods, namely Scikit-Learn and Keras.
 The user inputs a file which is saved to the MongoDB database.
-Then we retrieve the same file and perform logisctic regression on it according to the user input.
+Then we retrieve the same file and perform logisctic regression on it according to the user input, i.e., based on the service the user specifies.

 ## Introduction

 We implement REST services using open API and deploy AI services on them.
+We first create a server.py file that directs us to the api.yaml file that creates endpoints the user can access.

 ## Related Work